 - 1/4 teaspoon Kosher Salt

 - 1/2 cup unsalted Butter (113g - 1 stick), softened at room temp.

 - 1 cup Sugar

 - 3 very ripe Bananas (overripe and soft is better)

-- Whisk together by hand the flour, baking powder, and salt until well combined, about 20 seconds.
+- In bowl, whisk together by hand the flour, baking powder, and salt until well combined, about 20 seconds.
 Set aside.

-- In a mixer fit with the beater blade, cream together the butter and sugar until light and fluffy, about 2 minutes.
-Beat in the bananas until well broken up.
-Beat in the eggs and vanilla extract.
+- In another large bowl, cream together the butter and sugar until light and fluffy, about 2 minutes.
+Beat in the eggs, vanilla and bananas until they are well broken up.

 - By hand, fold in the flour mixture until just combined.
 Fold in the nuts, reserving a handful to top the muffins with.
+Don't overmix which can result in tough muffins.
 Fill the muffin cups with the batter.
 Top with the reserved nuts.